gohugoio/hugo/content/content-management/urls.md

 Setting `relativeURLs` to `true` in your [site configuration][config] will cause Hugo to rewrite all relative URLs to be relative to the current content.

-For example, if the `/post/first/` page contained a link to `/about/`, Hugo would rewrite that URL to `../../about/`.
+For example, if your `/post/first/` page contains a link to `/about/`, Hugo will rewrite the URL to `../../about/`.

 [config]: /getting-started/configuration/
 [contentorg]: /content-management/organization/